Bonjour-amanda/simple-restaurant/README.md

 ## Database Scheme & The Tables

-This project uses SQL database, MySql, and you can see the database scheme in folder database-mysql-screenshot (there are 3 images in this folder, includes databse scheme, menu table, and submenu table)
+This project uses SQL database, MySql, Sequelize and you can see the database scheme in folder database-mysql-screenshot (there are 3 images in this folder, includes databse scheme, menu table, and submenu table)

 To open the folder: